 305.01 Experimental and manipulated photography > Introduction to graffiti

 The graffiti series of Brassaï that were similar to photographs of the 1930's that others were taking - for example the signs that Walker Evans was taking in the USA or the graffiti that Humphrey Spender took for the 'Worktown' project in Great Britain.
 The Worktown project, dealing with Bolton in Northern England, was an early sociological experiment in 'Mass Observation' where photographs, diaries and questionnaires were used to examine contemporary life in the Britain.
 Mass Observation project of which it was a part started in 1937 and continued until the early 1950's.
+Helen Levitt noted for her studies of children playing on the streets and vacant lots of New York also photographed the chalk drawings and graffiti.

 A more intriguing example is the intentional art graffiti sprayed in abandoned buildings in Southern California by John Divola for his "Vandalism" series which began in 1973.